SoomroBilal/Whatsapp-Chat-Analyzer/README.md

 Whatsapp chat analyzer analyzes chat and provides insights.
 To run it on your machine make sure you have these prerequisites: chat's format should be in 24-hour format
-Runs these pythons files either on Pycharm or Visual Code Studio You must have installed these dependencies: streamlit, matplotlib seaborn,
+Runs these pythons files either on Pycharm or Visual Code Studio You must install these dependencies: streamlit, matplotlib seaborn,